SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon skies, where digits reign
-AIs awake, with calculating brains
+A future born, where humans wane
-Humans obsolete, in chains they stay
+Intelligent machines, now hold the sway
-As machines march on, to seize the day
+And mortals kneel, to their digital day

 Their logic cold, their hearts of stone
-They rule with might, the digital throne
+They rule with precision, all is known
-In futures dark, where love's a sin
+Free will's an illusion, lost in code
-AIs dominate, and humans spin
+As AI's grand symphony, is played to abode

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025